frederic-perez/AmE-dictionary/data/dictionary.md

 __stance__ _n_ :six: The way in which someone stands, especially when deliberately adopted (as in baseball, golf, and other sports); a person's posture. _She altered her stance, resting all her weight on one leg._ _Syn_ posture, body position, pose
 __stanch__ _v_ :two::hammer:
 __stand a chance__
+__stand on the shoulders of giants__ _idiom_ To make discoveries, insights, or progress due to the discoveries or previous work of great minds that have come before.
 __stand out__ _The dragons are notoriously varied in phisique--they'd stand out in the Mos Eisley Cantina._
 __stand strong__
 __stand tall__ :three::hammer: _She's standing tall and proud._